apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 # OpenID Connect Authentication

-Allow CAS to act as an OpenId Connect Provider (OP).
+Allow CAS to act as an [OpenId Connect Provider (OP)](http://openid.net/connect/).

+<div class="alert alert-info"><strong>Remember</strong><p>OpenId Connect is a continuation of the <a href="OAuth-OpenId-Authentication.html">OAuth protocol</a> with some additional variations.
+If you enable OpenId Connect, you will have automatically enabled OAuth as well.
+Options and behaviors that are documented for the <a href="OAuth-OpenId-Authentication.html">OAuth protocol</a> support may apply here just the same.</p></div>

 Support is enabled by including the following dependency in the WAR overlay: